-There’s a number of myths around direct sourcing that might deter you from looking into it as a solution for your organisation.
-We dug into the top 6 myths around direct sourcing to help you find out if it really is the cost effective process for your organisation to explore.
+There’s a number of myths around direct sourcing that might deter you from looking into it as a solution for your organization.
+We dug into the top 6 myths around direct sourcing to help you find out if it really is the cost effective process for your organization to explore.

 - Many of companies are already direct sourcing